Skip to contents

 Format Tutorial Chunk Labels

-We often need to add a new Exercise in the middle of a collection of other Exercises.
-Or, we want to delete one Exercise from the middle of the collection.
-In either scenario, our Exercises are now mis-numbered.
-We either have two Exercise 5’s or we go straight from Exercise 4 to Exercise 5.
-We want to renumber all the remaining Exercises so that there are no duplicates or missing numbers.
+We often need to add a new exercise in the middle of a collection of other exercises.
+Or, we want to delete one exercise from the middle of the collection.
+In either scenario, our exercises are now mis-numbered.
+We either have two Exercise 5’s or we go straight from Exercise 4 to Exercise 6.
+We want to renumber all the remaining exercises so that there are no duplicates or missing numbers.

 The “Format Tutorial Chunk Labels” addin accomplishes this renumbering.
-But it also does more, changing all the code chunk names — both in the Exercise chunks and the Hint chunks — to be consistent with the new Exercise numbers.
-Finally, it ensures that all code chunk labels follow our standard: begin with (up to 20 characters from) the Section Title, remove special characters, replace spaces with dashes, and make all letters lowercase.
+But it also does more, changing all the code chunk names to be consistent with the new exercise numbers.
+Finally, it ensures that all code chunk labels follow our standard: begin with (up to 30 characters from) the topic title, remove special characters, replace spaces with dashes, and make all letters lowercase.

-Since the code chunk labels (derived from your section titles) have a hard cutoff at 20 characters, try to make sure that your Section Titles are different somewhere in the first 20 characters (including spaces).
+Since the code chunk labels (derived from the title of the topic in which the exercise resides) have a hard cutoff at 30 characters, try to make sure that your topic titles are different somewhere in the first 30 characters (including spaces) within a given tutorial.
 If not, the tutorial will not run since unique code chunk labels are required.